A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits

 \subsubsection{Direct mapping}

-To implement the projected unitary encoding of the boundary operators in the direct mapping, we exploit a previously observed link to second quantized fermionic creation and annihilation operators~\cite{akhalwaya2022efficient, ubaru2021quantum, kerenidis2022quantum}.
+To implement the block-encoding of the boundary operators in the direct mapping, we exploit a previously observed link to second quantized fermionic creation and annihilation operators~\cite{cade2021complexity,akhalwaya2022efficient, ubaru2021quantum, kerenidis2022quantum}.
 Specifically, the unrestricted boundary operator $\partial$ (which acts on all possible simplices, of all dimensions) can be expressed as

 where $a_i^\dag, a_i$ are second quantized fermionic creation and annihilation operators, respectively.
-We can take two routes to implementing a projected unitary encoding of this operator.
+We can take two routes to implementing a block-encoding of this operator.
 The first, as outlined in Ref.~\cite{kerenidis2022quantum}, uses a unitary circuit with no additional ancilla qubits to implement a scaled version of this operator.
-This circuit has a non-Clifford depth of $\mathcal{O}(\log(N))$ (composed of $2(N-1)$ single-qubit rotations), and introduces a scaling factor of $\alpha = \sqrt{N}$.
-Alternatively, one could use techniques for implementing projected unitary encodings of fermionic operators introduced in the literature on quantum chemistry.
-For example, the approach of Ref.~\cite{wan2021exponentially} would use $\log(N)$ ancilla qubits, and a T gate depth of $24 \lceil \mathrm{log}(N) \rceil$ (with a T count of $24(N-1)$) to implement a projected unitary encoding of $\partial + \partial^\dag$ with a scaling factor of $\alpha=N$.
+This circuit has a depth of $\mathcal{O}(\log(N))$ (composed of $2(N-1)$ single-qubit rotations), and introduces a scaling factor of $\alpha = \sqrt{N}$.
+Alternatively, one could use techniques for implementing block-encodings of fermionic operators introduced in the literature on quantum chemistry.
+For example, the approach of Ref.~\cite{wan2021exponentially} would use $\log(N)$ ancilla qubits, and a T gate depth of $24 \lceil \mathrm{log}(N) \rceil$ (with a T count of $24(N-1)$) to implement a block-encoding of $\partial + \partial^\dag$ with a scaling factor of $\alpha=N$.
 As a result of the reduced ancilla count and improved scaling factor, we expect the first approach to have better performance. \\

-The projection operations required for this approach are $\Pi_L = \Pi_{m_{k-1}^i}$, $\Pi_R = \Pi_{m_{k}^i}$, which ensures that the operator acts on simplices in the complex of the correct dimension.
-The unitary embedding approach thus provides a $(\sqrt{N}, 0, 0)$ projected unitary encoding of $\partial_k^i$.
-In Table.~\ref{tab:App:DirectBoundary} we compare the costs the unitary embedding approach to that of the method used to provide a projected unitary encoding of $\partial_k^i$ in Ref.~\cite{hayakawa2021quantum}.
-We see that the unitary embedding approach is preferable in all parameters.